By Gail Marsh

 RVs usually feature a grab bar, positioned at the top of the steps.
 It’s great, but just getting to the top can be challenging for some folks.
 Here’s a way to fix that.

-Add a stair rail.
+• Add a stair rail.
 Entry assist handrails can be a game-changer.
 There are different configurations available from reputable manufacturers.
 Search Google for RV handrails and you’ll likely find one that fits your steps.
-Hint: I’ve seen people apply that same glow-in-the-dark tape from above to the handrail for added visibility and safety.
+Hint: I’ve seen people apply that same glow-in-the-dark tape mentioned above to the handrail for added visibility and safety.

 How do you make your RV entry steps safer?
 Please share your ideas in the comments below.